-In mango, north Indian varieties possess alternate bearing habit i.e., ‘Dashehari’, ‘Langra’ and ‘Chausa’.
-While ‘Totapuri Red Small’, ‘Bangalora’ and ‘Neelum’ possess regular bearing habit (Schnell and Knight, 1992).
+In mango, north Indian varieties possess alternate bearing habit i.e., ‘Dashehari’, ‘Langra’ and ‘Chausa’ (Das et al. 2023) While ‘Totapuri Red Small’, ‘Bangalora’ and ‘Neelum’ possess regular bearing habit (Schnell and Knight, 1992).

 2. Effect of seeds on flowering:

-Regarding the function of seeds in the flowering of species and cultivars of tree fruit, there is limited evidence is available.
-In Satsuma mandarin, Monselise and Goldschmid, 1982) and Davenport (1990) noted that seedless or nearly seedless cultivars are typically annual bearers.
+Regarding the function of seeds in the flowering in fruit crops, limited evidence is available.
+Monselise and Goldschmid (1982) and Davenport (1990) noted that seedless or nearly seedless cultivars are typically annual bearers.
 While cultivars containing many seeds can be strongly biennial (Iwasaki and Owada, 1960).
 Seeds contain relatively high concentrations of Gibberllic acid.
 (Luckwillet al., 1969) and Luckwill (1970) proposed that GAs migrate from the seeds to the bourse shoot (long shoot had more leaves), where they prevent blossoming.
-Ebert and Bangerth (1981) discovered that alternate bearing cultivars have early Gibberellin diffusion (about 2 weeks from bloom) than the regular bearing cultivar (about 5 weeks after bloom) Hoad (1978) reported that developing seeds contain high concentration of auxin which is moves into the fruiting spur and this movement is stronger in alternate bearing cultivars (e.g. Laxton’s Superb) .
+Ebert and Bangerth (1981) discovered that alternate bearing cultivars have early Gibberellin diffusion (about 2 weeks from bloom) than the regular bearing cultivar (about 5 weeks after bloom).
+Hoad (1978) reported that developing seeds contain high concentration of auxin which is moves into the fruiting spur and this movement is stronger in alternate bearing cultivars (e.g. Laxton’s Superb) .
 If the concentration of auxins falls below a certain critical level, the fruits even of the seeded cultivars may exhibit heavy drop (Dhillon and Bhat, 2011)

 3. Effect of rootstocks:

 Rootstocks thought to play a direct role in the process of alternate bearing.
-Where precocity bearing scion cultivar budded or grafted on the dwarfing rootstocks reduce the biennial problem in apple likes the Malling series (M9, M27, MM106 etc.) (Jonkers, 1979).
-In citrus Flying dragon is widely used to promote the precocity bearing.
-Whereas, in India Troyer citrange is used to promote regular bearing in Kinnow mandarin.
+Where early bearing scion cultivar budded or grafted on the dwarfing rootstocks reduce the biennial problem in apple likes the Malling series (M9, M27, MM106 etc.) (Jonkers, 1979).
+In citrus, Flying dragon is widely used to promote the precocity in bearing.
+Whereas, in India, Troyer citrange is used to promote regular bearing in Kinnow mandarin.
 The clonal rootstocks reduce the alternate bearing in avacado (Mickelbart et al., 2007).

 4. Carbohydrate reserves (C:N ratio) :

-It is now widely accepted that when a perennial fruit tree yields bumper fruits in one season, it becomes nutritionally exhausted and isn't able to create new flushes, which results in either lower or no yields the following season.
+It is now widely accepted that when a perennial fruit tree yields heavily in one season, it becomes nutritionally exhausted and isn't able to create new flushes, which results in either lower or no yields the following season.
 Nitrogen and carbohydrate stores are depleted during the "On" year's crop, and their effects are reflected in the crop produced the following season (Singh, 2002).
 The stored carbohydrates levels is a limiting factor for flower formation in “off” years of alternate bearing cultivars of fruit crops (Mika, 1992).
-Fruits depend on both available photosynthates and stored carbohydrates, as shown by the buildup of reserves during the spring flush and the subsequent depletion of reserves during fruit growth.
+Fruits depend on both available photosynthates and stored carbohydrates, as shown by the buildup of reserves during the spring flush and the subsequent depletion of reserves during fruit growth (Das et al 2024).
 In avocado, the biennial bearing is based on the concentration of starch present in the trunk and diameter of the branches.
 In litchi, the small and medium branches hold 50% of the starch that is present in the spring before anthesis and diminished during the growth of the shoot and fruit (Dhillon and Bhat, 2011).
-Goldschmidt et al., 1985 and Goldschmidt et al., 1999 develop a nutritional concept.
-In adult trees contain more amount of accumulated photoassimilates and increased metabolism of carbohydrates, proteins, amino acids constituent than the young ones (Davenport, 1997).
-The growing fruit acts as an effective sink for photoassimilates, which helps to explain how the bud’s carbohydrates hinder flower induction by depleting photoassimilates.
-Sucrose is a key factor for regulating the floral induction in Arabidopsis (Eriksson et al., 2006).
+Goldschmidt et al. (1985) and Goldschmidt et al. (1999) develop a nutritional concept.
+The adult trees contain more amount of accumulated photo-assimilates and increased metabolism of carbohydrates, proteins, amino acids constituent than the young ones (Davenport, 1997).
+The growing fruit acts as an effective sink for photo-assimilates, which helps to explain how the bud’s carbohydrates hinder flower induction by depleting photo-assimilates.
+Sucrose is the key factor for regulating the floral induction in Arabidopsis (Eriksson et al., 2006).
 Alsotrehalose metabolic pathway controlling the flowering in Arabidopsis (van Dijiken et al., 2004 and Wahl et al., 2006).